+Our updated edition now features an interactive table of contents and an easy way to navigate the digital report.
 The Future Today Institute's 13th annual Tech Trends report identifies 406 emerging trends across 31 industries that will begin to enter the mainstream and fundamentally disrupt business, geopolitics and everyday life.
 We offer analysis, strategic recommendations, business opportunities and detailed risk assessments, as well as 26 futures scenarios.

 The Axes of Uncertainty